smk762/Dragonhound/README.md

 ---------------------------------------------------

 Assets used
-- Leaflet (for mapping)
+- Particle.io (GPS Asset tracking hardware)
+- Particle cloud (middleware to get data from device to oracle)
 - Komodo Platform (to fund user accounts)
 - KMD Labs (for testing oracle and other cryptoconditions implementations)
-- Particle.io (GPS Asset tracking hardware)
+- Django for user authentication and front end user interface display
+- Leaflet (for mapping display in browser)

+To use
+- start django server
+- set cronjob for oracle creation on newly funded accounts
-- Particle cloud (middleware to get data from device to oracle)
+- start particle.io listener daemon (writes incoming data to oracle)